A Beginner’s Guide To Drip Irrigation Tubing

 Drip irrigation is scalable and can be used for both commercial and residential applications.
 Drip irrigation also limits disease because the tubing is delivering water directly to the root zone of a plant.
 By minimizing water contact on the stems, leaves, and fruit of a plant, waterborne disease is virtually eliminated.
 Using drip tubing for irrigation also keeps the rows between plants dry.
 This allows for easier access to the plant and reduces weed growth.
 Other benefits include less leaching of nutrients and water under the root zone and increased success over rough terrain.

-When Should You Use Drip Tubing?
+When Should I Use Drip Tubing?

 Drip tubing for irrigation purposes can provide benefits to nearly any type of agricultural endeavor.
 If you are a homeowner, drip irrigation provides an efficient way to water a multitude of different plant life from perennials in a landscaped flower garden to a backyard garden filled with fruits and vegetables.
 Drip irrigation is especially useful in situations where water usage may be limited or in locations where water is scarce.